cl4cnam/funcSug/README.md

 # **FuncSug**&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;![logo](https://github.com/cl4cnam/funcSug/assets/40176886/2d4c08b3-6f96-4acd-b993-b9bbe0df6b91)

 The goal of this programming language is *merely* facilitating **programming of interactivity** (in client-side web GUI programming).<br>
+It avoids "callback hell" and enables you to program like in a console without losing the multiple possibilities of interaction.<br>
 It **eliminates** the need to manage **all the combinations** of component states.

 > [!NOTE]